lionel509/TwirlTasticWebMonster/README.md

 **Black Hole Effect:** Holding the Vortex button for 3 seconds creates a black hole, drawing particles toward the center.

-**Responsive Design**: Particles adjust dynamically to window resizing, ensuring a seamless experience across devices.
+**Responsive Design:** Particles adjust dynamically to window resizing, ensuring a seamless experience across devices.

+**Collision Physics:** Toggle collision physics to enable or disable particle collisions.

+**Gravity:** Toggle gravity to enable or disable gravitational effects on particles.

+**Firework Effects:** Use the Firework buttons to create stunning firework displays with particles.

+**Add/Remove Particles:** Easily add or remove particles with dedicated buttons.